Eid — Life at an orphanage

 Darul Shafqat Mardana, commonly known as Yateem Khana at Chowk Yateem Khana on Multan Road, is a place where children live in a close-knit community.
 Most of them go home on Eid, still 40 percent of them stay back.

 Wonder what is Eid like for them?
 They have plenty of food to eat and lots of children to play with.
+Donors keep sending daigs of meat and rice for the children.
+Realising they also need vegetables and lentils, the new office-bearers introduced dishes of vegetables and daals as well.
 They have clean living space.
 The dorms have desert coolers and clean beds.
 The children have a playground, and get new clothes on Eid.
 They play bat ball and football the most.
 Badminton is another sport they love.
 They play Frisbee and a game they have invented themselves.
 It is called “Gitthan tappan” they play with their hands.
 They use water pipes as skipping ropes.
 Some little boys said they have remote control cars as well.
 They have art class every Friday.
 Some of them said they love drawing.

 The older boys who have ventured out of the orphanage and are studying in colleges have a different perspective.
 It is heartening to see that a dedicated social worker Farrukh Naz Sherazi is helping seven of the boys in the orphanage prepare for ACCA Foundation Diploma, which is a one-year course equivalent to I.Com.
 A 16-year-old preparing for this exam while he is in class 9 at the orphanage, will gain time.
 Yasser, top student of ACCA, is here for nine years.